 The civil servants of the Imperial Bourse maintain stocks of the three valuable materials mithril, weirwood and white granite.
-Measured in wains, it is impractical to move these materials around too much or bring them to Anvil.
+Measured in wains, it is impractical to move these materials around too much or bring them to Anvil, due to their size and weight.
+(A wain weighs approximately half a ton).
 Instead, the Bourse issues certificates that represent ownership of a wain of material.
 These are similar to bearer bonds - whoever has the bond can use it to collect a wain of the appropriate material from the Bourse.

 Bourse certificates exist both to facilitate trade and construction within the Empire, and with foreign nations.
 These documents are carefully made to defy forgery; as such, they are accepted at face value not only throughout the Empire but by civilised foreign nations.
 An Asavean merchant or Jarmish magician-prince knows that their representatives can visit the Empire and claim mithril, weirwood or white granite in return for a Bourse certificate.
 Likewise, an Axou trader could arrange a deal with an Imperial citizen where they deposit some weirwood at Crown's Quay, receive a Bourse certificate, and transfer ownership to their contact simply and effectively.